 As part of its efforts to offer additional means of support to customers, TekSavvy has also launched live-chat support for customers in recent months.
-This function remains in a testing mode, and TekSavvy continues to refine this chat function based on feedback.
+TekSavvy continues to expand and refine this chat function based on feedback.
 TekSavvy hopes that this functionality will offer an alternative live communication option for customers.

-Identified Barrier

-Accessibility of our customer policies: communication may pose a barrier for understanding our existing policies, such as our customer terms and privacy policies.
+Identified Barrier Accessibility of our customer policies: communication may pose a barrier for understanding our existing policies, such as our customer terms and privacy policies.
 For example, policies may not be written in plain language, or alternative formats are not readily available.
 Policies and Action(s) from our Plan Our existing policies are made available publicly on our website in conformation with the WCAG standard.
 We also provide copies upon request in alternative formats.
-Next steps: As existing policies are updated and new policies are created, ensure plain language is used throughout, targeting at a grade 6-8 reading comprehension level.
-Provide alternative formats for policies available for download on our website.
+Next steps: 1.
+As existing policies are updated and new policies are created, ensure plain language is used throughout, targeting at a grade 6-8 reading comprehension level.
+2. Provide alternative formats for policies available for download on our website.
 Progress TekSavvy is currently in the process of updating some of its existing policies.
 Because of this ongoing process, we have not posted alternative formats for our policies as new alternative formats will soon be required.
-Once these policies are updated, TekSavvy will work to provide alternative formats for its policies on its website.
-This timeline should be complete by December 2024.